The entropic approach to causal correlations

 \subsubsection{Entropic causal inequalities and their violation}

-The constructive description of the causal polyhedron $\Gamma^{\textrm{causal}}$ from Eqs.~\eqref{eq:bip_cau_coneQ} and~\eqref{eq:bip_cau_cone} also makes it clear how we can characterize it, in practice, as a system of linear inequalities.
-A description of $\widetilde\Gamma^{\mathrm{causal}}$ in terms of its facets is straightforwardly obtained by taking the union of the inequalities describing the individual cones, linear subspaces, and polyhedra appearing in Eq.~\eqref{eq:bip_cau_coneQ}.
-The inequalities characterizing $\Gamma^{\textrm{causal}}$ can then be found by eliminating the terms not contained in the marginal scenario $\mathcal{M}= \{S\}$, either by Fourier-Motzkin elimination~\cite{Williams1986} or by finding its extremal rays and projecting out the unwanted coordinates.
+The constructive description of the causal polyhedron $\Gamma^{\textrm{causal}}_{\rm AB}$ from Eqs.~\eqref{eq:bip_cau_coneQ} and~\eqref{eq:bip_cau_cone} also makes it clear how we can characterize it, in practice, as a system of linear inequalities.
+A description of $\widetilde\Gamma^{\mathrm{causal}}_{\rm AB}$ in terms of its facets is straightforwardly obtained by taking the union of the inequalities describing the individual cones and polyhedron appearing in Eq.~\eqref{eq:bip_cau_coneQ} and eliminating redundant ones.
+The inequalities characterizing $\Gamma^{\textrm{causal}}_{\rm AB}$ can then be found by eliminating the terms not contained in the marginal scenario $\mathcal{M}= \{S\}$, either by Fourier-Motzkin elimination~\cite{Williams1986} or by finding its extremal rays and projecting out the unwanted coordinates.